MareStare/twai/src/welcome.md

 While most of the other guides on AI art show examples of photorealistic images and humans, we'll instead focus specifically on generating cartoon-style ponies from the "My Little Pony" series.

-Let's set our initial goal to generate the Twilight Sparkle image Icon of the Twai website (yes it was AI-generated):
+Let's set our initial goal to generate the Twilight Sparkle image icon of the Twai website (yes it was AI-generated):

 <p align="center">
     <img src="/twai-logo.png" width="300px" data-zoomable></img>
 </p>

-### Installing the Software

-While there is a number of online AI art generators, 99% of AI artists don't use them because of their limitations.
-If you want to generate high quality AI art, you'll need to use your own computer and GPU for generating the images (this is called "local" generation).
+Yes, you can easily reproduce the image above, if you use the same prompt and configuration parameters.
+To do that, we'll need to install some software for AI art generation.

-Go to the next page to learn about the software for AI art generation and how to install it.
+Let's go to the next page to learn about the required software and how to install it.